 Tried to boot up my computer this morning and was given the message: “Startup Repair cannot repair this computer automatically”.
 I'm running Windows 7 Professional, installed onto a Crucial M4 SSD.
 Would anyone be able to help me resolve this?
 Thanks a lot.

-This problem is probably caused by damaged or corrupted BCD settings or corrupted boot partition.
+If you stuck on computer startup repair screen, the problem is probably caused by damaged or corrupted BCD settings or corrupted boot partition.
 Follow the following steps to solve this problem.

 Method 1: Run chkdsk on the boot volume